-43. The world is facing a triple planetary crisis of climate change, pollution and biodiversity loss.
+- 43. The world is facing a triple planetary crisis of climate change, pollution and biodiversity loss.
 The trend in forest loss, land degradation and the extinction of species is becoming worse, posing a severe threat to the health of the planet and people.
-Goal 15 will not be met without a dramatic shift in our relationship with our natural environment.

-- Target 15.2: The world's forest area continues to decline, from 31.9% in 2000 to 31.2% in 2020, representing a net loss of 100 million hectares.
-Agricultural expansion is the direct driver for almost 90% of global deforestation.
-However, globally, there has been progress in sustainable forest management with both certified forest area and the proportion of forests under management plans and within protected areas increasing. - Targets 14.5, 15.1, and 15.4: Globally, coverage over recent years of marine, terrestrial, freshwater, and mountain KBAs has continued to increase to nearly half of each site covered in 2022, on average, but growth in coverage has slowed and coverage is uneven regionally, threatening progress towards the restoration and conservation of these ecosystems. - Target 15.3: Between 2015 and 2019, the world lost at least 100 million hectares of healthy and productive land every year, affecting food and water security globally.
+Goal 15 will not be met without a dramatic shift in our relationship with our natural environment. - Target 15.2: The world's forest area continues to decline, from 31.9 per cent in 2000 to 31.2 per cent in 2020, representing a net loss of 100 million hectares.
+Agricultural expansion is the direct driver of almost 90 per cent of global deforestation.
+However, globally, there has been progress in sustainable forest management, with both certified forest area and the proportion of forests under management plans and within protected areas increasing. - Targets 14.5, 15.1 and 15.4: In recent years, global coverage of marine, terrestrial, freshwater and mountain key biodiversity areas has continued to increase to nearly half of each site covered in 2022, on average.
+However, growth in coverage has slowed, and coverage is uneven regionally, threatening progress towards the restoration and conservation of these ecosystems. - Target 15.3: Each year between 2015 and 2019, the world lost at least 100 million hectares of healthy and productive land, affecting food and water security globally.
 Human activities, intensified by climate change, are the main drivers of land degradation, directly affecting 1.3 billion people.
-If land degradation continues at a similar rate, this would result in an additional 1.5 billion hectares of degraded land by 2030.
-To reach the target of ensuring a land degradation neutral world by 2030, avoiding new land degradation and restoring at least one billion degraded hectares of land are needed. - Target 15.5: Species extinction is irreversible, and thus perhaps the most fundamental human impact on nature.
-Globally, the Red List Index-- derived based on repeat assessments of every species across groups of mammals, birds, amphibians, corals, and cycads- deteriorated by about 4% from 2015 to 2023.
-However, over the last three decades since 1993, the Index has deteriorated about 11%, with each decade deteriorating at a faster rate than the previous one.
-In 2022, comprehensive assessments of reptile species found that 21% of species are threatened with extinction.
-All indications are a deterioration in trend toward the target to halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species. - Target 15.6: At the end of 2022, 68 countries had at least one legislative, administrative or policy measure in place to ensure the fair and equitable sharing of benefits arising from the use of genetic resources and associated traditional knowledge in accordance with the Nagoya Protocol (an increase of 62 countries since 2016).
-Furthermore, 88 countries reported measures in place to implement the International Treaty on Plant Genetic Resources for Food and Agriculture (an increase of 76 countries since 2015).
+If land degradation continues at a similar rate, it would result in an additional 1.5 billion hectares of degraded land by 2030.
+In order to reach the target of ensuring a land degradation-neutral world by 2030, it is necessary to avoid new land degradation and restore at least one billion degraded hectares of land. - Target 15.5: Species extinction is irreversible and thus perhaps the most fundamental human impact on nature.
+Globally, the Red List Index established on the basis of repeat assessments of every species across groups of mammals, birds, amphibians, corals and cycads deteriorated by about 4 per cent from 2015 to 2023.
+However, over the past three decades since 1993, the Index has deteriorated about 11 per cent, with each decade showing a faster deterioration rate than the previous.
+In 2022, in comprehensive assessments, 21 per cent of reptile species were found to be threatened with extinction.
+All indications point to a deterioration in trends towards the target to halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species. - Target 15.6: At the end of 2022, 68 countries had at least one legislative, administrative or policy measure in place to ensure the fair and equitable sharing of the benefits arising from the use of genetic resources and associated traditional knowledge, in accordance with the Nagoya Protocol, representing an increase of 62 countries since 2016.
+Furthermore, 88 countries reported to have measures in place to implement the International Treaty on Plant Genetic Resources for Food and Agriculture, an increase of 76 countries since 2015. - Target 15.8: Nearly all countries have now adopted national legislation relevant to the prevention or control of invasive alien species, mainly embedded within laws regarding cross-cutting sectors such as animal health, plant health, fisheries and aquaculture, and 87 per cent of countries have aligned themselves to global targets.
+The COVID-19 pandemic has brought about an increased focus on the prevention, control and management of biological invasions of pathogenic agents, particularly zoonotic pathogens, in order to mitigate their negative impacts on biodiversity and human health.